onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 > "A conspicuous feature of the journalism of the future will be a deep lack of authority.
 There will be no notion of looking for The One Right Answer from an Unimpeachable Authority." - [Reinvent Everything, by Jordan Hall](https://medium.com/emergent-culture/reinvent-everything-556860b63308#:~:text=A%20conspicuous%20feature%20of%20the%20journalism%20of%20the%20future%20will%20be%20a%20deep%20lack%20of%20authority.%20There%20will%20be%20no%20notion%20of%20looking%20for%20The%20One%20Right%20Answer%20from%20an%20Unimpeachable%20Authority.)

 > "The art of looking at the problem from the other person's point of view, identifying his opportunities and his interests, an art that has traditionally been practiced by diplomats, lawyers, and chess players, is at the center of strategic analysis." - [Thomas C. Schelling](https://www.goodreads.com/quotes/10670713-the-art-of-looking-at-the-problem-from-the-other)

+> "If we obtain an increased awareness of perspectives, not only do we become aware of the postmodern insight that it is possible to see the world from various perspectives and that none of these contain the ultimate truth, we also become aware of the different perspectives’ advantages and the strength of coalescing them in new ways." - [The World We Create: From God to Market, by Tomas Björkman](https://www.goodreads.com/book/show/52773080-the-world-we-create)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Towards a language of aggregatable expressions